saasom/Deep-Claude-R1/README.md

 - 📊 **Compare Responses**: See how the two AIs think differently
 - 🔍 **See the Process**: Watch the AIs reason step by step

+## New Comparison Features 🔍

+- 🤖 **AI vs AI Analysis**: Claude Haiku judges which response is better
+- 📊 **Multi-angle Comparison**:
+  - Key differences in approach
+  - Strength/weakness breakdown
+  - Fact checking
+  - Comprehensiveness rating
+- ⚡ **Lightning Fast**: Haiku provides analysis in under 2 seconds
+- 🧩 **Transparent Process**: See exactly how responses are evaluated

-## Fun Things to Try
+## Updated Fun Things to Try

-- Solve puzzles with two AI helpers
+- Ask controversial questions and watch the analysis
-- Compare how the AIs think differently
+- Compare technical vs creative responses
-- Test their reasoning abilities
+- Test with "trick questions" to see disagreement
-- See how they handle tricky questions
-- Learn about AI behavior

 # Contributing to Deep-Claude-R1